Bindugowda2004/Bindugowda2004/README.md

 <h1 align="center">Hi 👋, I'm Bindu </h1>

 # 💫 About Me:
-I am a passionate programmer, who is passionate about app and web development and enjoys learning new programming languages and frameworks and interested in data structures and problem solving.
+I am a passionate programmer, who is passionate about app/web development, data science, Machine learning and enjoys learning new programming languages and frameworks and interested in Data Structures and problem solving.

 ## 🌐 Socials: